OpenCerts/opencerts-documentation/issuing_multisig_certificate.md

 ![Step 26](./assets/issuing-multisig-certificates/img_24.png)

-27. Confirm the transaction on you ledger wallet.
+27. Confirm the transaction on your ledger wallet.

 28. Once the transaction is mined and the number of required confirmation matches, you should see the output like below image -